Workshop at a glance

 Booking: Please contact firstname.lastname@example.org to book this session

-The workshop promotes creativity and student-led ways of learning about art, history and design.
+The workshop promotes student-centred and student-led ways of learning about social history.

 Working as a Historian